 He added: "I'll always hold Middlesbrough close to my heart.
 I'll always remember my time there."

-Cattermole, who signed a four-year extension at the Stadium of Light on Monday, made his top-flight debut with Boro against Newcastle in January 2006.
+Cattermole, made his top-flight debut with Boro against Newcastle in January 2006.

 It was the first of 69 league appearances for the Riverside outfit before he was signed by then-Wigan boss Steve Bruce in July 2008.

 Johnson made his debut against Arsenal the previous September in a tally of 96 league games before a £7m switch to Manchester City in the January transfer window of 2010.